rysdev/LMSLiveProjectContributions/README.md

 ## SnapshotViewModel

-Created a new viewmodel for showing a snapshot of student job placement progress.
+Created a new viewmodel for showing a snapshot of student job placement progress

 * Added new view model that would represent important information to track about student progress in a job placement course